 You hardly can describe that special feeling on the summit, when you are on top and you are looking down the valley.
 What a view!
-Especially in the late summer and autumn hiking and trekking are very famous.
+Especially in spring, summer and autumn hiking and trekking are very famous.
 Not only older people like it, it’s very famous among young folks as well.
-And that is no wonder: When the tree turn gold and red, the fog moves like a blanket over the fields , you still can smell that special fragrance of the past summer, when the mountains are lightened with this special light it’s just awesome to be outdoors on a hiking or trekking tour.
+And that is no wonder: When the tree turn green, the fog moves like a blanket over the fields , you still can smell that special fragrance of the summer, when the mountains are lightened with this special light it’s just awesome to be outdoors on a hiking or trekking tour.
 But always remember: the route is the goal.
 To have the best hiking- and trekking experience in the great Outdoors you should have some essentials with you.

 Hiking- and trekking Essentials: the right apparel